SpeciesFileGroup/taxonpages/pages/home.md

 _{{frontmatter.lead}}_

 ## Overview
-Welcome to the WID, a comprehensive collaborative database for <router-link to="/otus/659407">Ichneumonidae</router-link> effort managed in [TaxonWorks](https://taxonworks.org).
+Welcome to the WID, a comprehensive collaborative database for <router-link to="/otus/659407">Ichneumonidae</router-link> of the wolrd managed in [TaxonWorks](https://taxonworks.org).
+In this page you can find information about distribution, nomenclature, and biology of Darwin wasps.

 ## Announcements
 * 5/1/2022 - We've grown!